kolkhis/lab-utils/pve/tf-deployment/README.md

 ## `create-template` Usage

-As of right now, the script is used to create a Proxmox template from a Rocky Linux 10 cloud image (`Rocky-10-GenericCloud-Base.latest.x86_64.qcow2`).
+This script is used to create a Proxmox template from a Cloud-Init ready image (usually bundled as a `.qcow2` or `.img` file).

+For example, the default image used is the Rocky Linux 10 cloud image (`Rocky-10-GenericCloud-Base.latest.x86_64.qcow2`).
 This image is downloaded from the
 [official Rocky Linux downloads](https://dl.rockylinux.org/pub/rocky/10/images/x86_64/) website and placed in the `/var/lib/vz/template/qcow/` directory.
 This directory must be created first, as it's not present on a base Proxmox installation.

 An example snippet for downloading the image to the directory: